rudderlabs/rudderstack-docs/destinations/kochava.md

                 .putValue("prop_key","prop_value"));
 ```

-In the above snippet, RudderStack captures all the information related to the screen being viewed, along with any additional info associated with that screen view event.
+In the above snippet, RudderStack captures all the information related to the viewed screen, along with any additional info associated with that event.
 In Kochava, the above `screen` call will be shown as - **"screen view `Sample Screen Name` "** along with the properties.

 {% hint style="info" %}
-Note that `screen` call will send the event as custom events.
+Note that `screen` call will be sent to Kochava as a custom event.
 {% endhint %}

 ## Configuring Push Notifications

-The steps to configure push notifications for Kochava for the platform of your choice are as mentioned below:
+Follow these steps to configure push notifications for Kochava for the platform of your choice:

 {% tabs %}
 {% tab title="Android" %}
-* Register push notifications for Android devices on your Kochava dashboard.
+* Register push notifications for your Android device in the Kochava dashboard.
 * Add the following dependency in your project level `build.gradle` file inside the `buildscript`:

 ```groovy